Incorporate these 12 plant-based iron rich foods into your diet to increase your intake and absorption and have plenty of energy!

-Iron is an essential nutrient for everyone.
+Iron is an essential nutrient for everyone, especially vegans and vegetarians.
 But its ability to deliver oxygen to working muscles makes it especially important for athletes.
 Without enough iron in the bloodstream, you can suffer from iron deficiency anemia.
 [Read more about how to detect an iron deficiency.]

 It may not sound all that serious, but iron deficiency anemia is accompanied by extreme exhaustion, lightheadedness, headaches and frequent infections.
 Doesn’t sound fun, does it?

 The recommended daily intake for iron is 18 milligrams (mg).
 If you think you’re not getting enough, talk to you doctor about checking your iron levels.
 Too much iron in the blood can actually be toxic, so don’t take a supplement unless it’s necessary.